 If you can bring together a large number of people to contribute content to your site, then you’re crowdsourcing.
 Crowdsourcing business models are most frequently paired with advertising models to generate revenue, but there are many other iterations of the model.
 Threadless, for example, lets designers submit t-shirt designs and gives the designers a percentage of sales.

 Companies that are trying to solve difficult problems often publish their problems openly for anyone to try and solve.
-Successful solutions get rewards and the company can then grow their business.
+Successful solutions get rewards and the company can then grow its business.
 The key to a successful crowdsourcing business is providing the right rewards to entice the “crowd” while also enabling you to build a viable business.

 If you want to make and sell something in stores, you typically work through a series of middlemen to get your product from the factory to the store shelf.

-Disintermediation is when you sidestep everyone in the supply chain and sell directly to consumers, allowing you to potentially lower costs to your customers and have a direct relationship them as well.
+Disintermediation is when you sidestep everyone in the supply chain and sell directly to consumers, allowing you to potentially lower costs to your customers and have a direct relationship with them as well.

 Instead of selling an entire product, you can sell just part of that product with a fractionalization business model.

-One of the best examples of this business model is timeshares, where a group of people owns only a portion of a vacation home, enabling them to use it for a certain number of weeks every year.
+One of the best examples of this business model is timeshares.
+Where a group of people owns only a portion of a vacation home, enabling them to use it for a certain number of weeks every year.

-Examples: Disney Vacation Club, NetJets
+Disney Vacation Club, NetJets

 Franchising is common in the restaurant industry, but you’ll also find it in all sorts of service industries from cleaning businesses to staffing agencies.